o3de/o3de.org/content/docs/user-guide/features/gems/reference/websockets.md

 ---
 # Websockets Gem {#gem-websockets}

-The Websockets Gem provides an easy way to create WebSocket clients for your Lumberyard games and projects\.
+The Websockets Gem provides an easy way to create WebSocket clients for your O3DE games and projects\.
 With this gem, you can connect to WebSocket servers and take advantage of the full\-duplex communication that they provide\.

 This gem is designed to work with any platform\-specific library that's needed\.
 Each platform is divided out and separated, allowing libraries and features to be added quickly and easily, or to exchange existing or outdated tools with new ones\.
 On Windows and Linux, the gem uses a well\-known WebSocket library, **WebSocket\+\+**, which is included in the gem\.